fell-lucas/chrome-extension-template-preact-vite/README.md

 This template was made with a goal to reduce as much as possible the extension's bundle size, while also having a blazing fast build speed and overall great developer experience with Vite.

-The base chunk sizes when cloning and building the template:
+The chunk sizes when cloning and building the template:
 ![image](https://user-images.githubusercontent.com/47724710/163683695-693f233c-8730-4830-b26d-782a293a0835.png)

 ## Features <a name="features"></a>